istisiki/lazyvim/README.md

-# 💤 LazyVim
+# 💤 Stacey is lazy and she uses (n)vim.
+Hence, LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Because I (Stacey of the past) am sure that she (Stacey from a few months from now) will forget, the documentation is just [here](https://www.lazyvim.org/).